Planning a Whitewater Rafting Family Vacation

 If you are booking a rafting trip down the Kennebec with Northern Outdoors, they offer a wide variety of accommodations to fit any budget.
-We opted for one of the North Woods Cabins, which gave us plenty of room and allowed for our two dogs.
+We opted for one of the North Woods Cabins, which gave us plenty of room.
 Each kid had his/her own room while my wife and I slept in the loft.
 We had dinner one night in the lodge, but we were otherwise able to bring food to cook right in the cabin.

 Family alternatives to the North Woods Cabins include the lower-priced Timberdoodle Condo, lodgominiums, lodge rooms, and the most budget-friendly option, the Kennebec River Campground directly across the street.
 The campground not only offers the traditional tent and RV sites, but also cabin tents!
 Staying at the campground still gives you access to the pool and hot tub behind the lodge.

 If cost is your primary concern, go rafting mid-week, bring all of the river gear you might need, stay at the campground, and pack your own food.
 You will not find a better family vacation fun-to-cost ratio than that!